Thomas & Friends: Series 1–3

+Series 4–5

 Series 4 was first released direct to video between 1994 and 1995, before its broadcast debut on Cartoon Network.
 The producers planned to introduce some new female characters, including motor car Caroline, Nancy, and The Refreshment Lady.
 Some commentators took this as a response to accusations of sexism levelled against the series two years earlier.
 In reality, these were not "new" characters, but rather creations of Awdry from the original Railway Series books.
-Series four was almost entirely based on The Railway Series.
-The narrow-gauge engines were introduced, and were the focus of a number of episodes.
-Only one original story ("Rusty to the Rescue", written by Allcroft and Mitton) was used, but this took certain elements of its plot and dialogue from Stepney the "Bluebell" Engine.
+Series 4 was almost entirely based on The Railway Series.
+The narrow-gauge engines were introduced and were the focus of a number of episodes.
+Only one original story ("Rusty to the Rescue", written by Allcroft and Mitton) was used, the rest were all adapted from the Railway Series books, but this took certain elements of its plot and dialogue from Stepney the "Bluebell" Engine.

-The fifth series (1998) (also first released directly to video before its TV airings on Cartoon Network) was a radical shift, as all episodes were written by Allcroft and Mitton with no further stories being adapted from the Railway Series.
+The fifth series (1998) was first released directly to video before its TV airings on Cartoon Network.
+It was a radical shift, as all episodes were written by Allcroft and Mitton with no further stories being adapted from the Railway Series.
 This series saw the introduction of new characters, such as Cranky, The Horrid Lorries and Old Slow Coach.
-It also focused on more dramatic and action-oriented plotlines, along with more severe accidents, than the earlier series.
+It also focused on more dramatic and darker action-oriented plotlines, along with more severe accidents, than the earlier series.
 After series 5, Angus Wright stepped down as executive producer.
-It was the final series broadcast on Cartoon Network, as Nickelodeon UK would eventually acquire the broadcast rights to the show for it to air on their newly created Nick Jr. channel in 1999.
-CN continued to air older series until their broadcast rights fully expired in 2001.
+It was the final series broadcast on Cartoon Network, as Nickelodeon UK would eventually acquire the broadcast rights to the show in January 1999 for it to air on Nick Jr.